Why Employees Are a Key Factor in Cybersecurity

 Securing Organizations with Sepio’s Platform

 Sepio’s platform mitigates these security risks by offering deep physical-layer visibility.
 This helps organizations detect unauthorized hardware and prevent data breaches.
 Sepio’s Zero Trust Hardware Access approach ensures no device is overlooked.
-By identifying and blocking rogue devices, Sepio helps safeguard against cyber-attacks and potential security breaches.
+By identifying and blocking rogue devices, Sepio helps safeguard against employee cybersecurity threats and potential security breaches.

 Sepio’s solution is deployed without additional hardware and provides complete visibility within 24 hours.
 This comprehensive detection helps protect against malware, hacking, and other forms of cybercrime.